srware/Retail_Workshop/Content/01-media_sdk_decode.md

 ## Build & Run The Code

  - Build the solution: **Build->Build Solution**

 ![Build Solution](images/msdk_decode_2.jpg)
  - Make sure the application built successfully by checking the **Output** log in the bottom left pane.

 ![Check Build](images/msdk_decode_3.jpg)
- - Run the application using the **Performance Profiler**
+ - Run the application using the **Performance Profiler**:
 	 - Select **Debug->Performance Profiler...**
 	 - Make sure **CPU Usage** and **GPU Usage** are ticked and click **Start** to begin profiling.

 ![Performance Profiler](images/msdk_decode_4.jpg)
- - A console window will load running the application and the profiling tool will record usage data in the background.
+ - A console window will load running the application whilst the profiling tool records usage data in the background.

 ![Application Running](images/msdk_decode_5.jpg)
- - Wait for the application to finish decoding the video stream and then take note of the **execution time** printed in the console window before **pressing 'enter' to close the command window** and stop the profiling session.
+ - Wait for the application to finish decoding the video stream and then take note of the **execution time** printed in the console window.
+You can then **press 'enter' to close the command window** and stop the profiling session.

 ![Stop Application](images/msdk_decode_6.jpg)
- - Notice that **CPU Usage** is high and **GPU Usage** is low confirming that CPU based decoding is taking place.
+ - Now go back to Visual Studio and take a look at the **GPU Utilization** and **CPU** graphs.
+Notice that CPU usage is high and GPU usage is low confirming that CPU based decoding is taking place.

 ![CPU Usage](images/msdk_decode_7.jpg)